ClusterHQ/flocker/docs/using/installing/index.rst

 .. warning::

-   Only copy the file ``cluster.crt`` to the control service and node machines, not the ``cluster.key`` file; this must kept only by the cluster administrator.
+   Only copy the file :file:`cluster.crt` to the control service and node machines, not the :file:`cluster.key` file; this must kept only by the cluster administrator.

 You will also need to generate authentication certificates for each of your nodes.
 Do this by running the following command as many times as you have nodes; for example, if you have two nodes in your cluster, you will need to run this command twice.